rist-ro/rl-introduction-notes/sutton_rl.md

 #### Implementation Issues

-Eligibility traces pose a complexity increase e**specially when using the tabular setting**, where the weight vector would be the size of the MDP.
+Eligibility traces pose a complexity increase, **especially when using the tabular setting**, where the weight vector would be the size of the MDP.
 However, in the case of function approximation, the implementation usually incurs **just double the memory**.
 N-step versions of the $\lambda$-return methods also add a memory requirement and computational overhead.

 ---